 St. Joseph County MI over 6 years ago

 Do earwigs eat flowering plants?
 I have tons of earwigs around my house and sometimes IN my house.
 Something is eating my marigolds and I wondered if it could be earwigs.
 I know slugs will eat them, and I have put down some slug bait, but even in pots that are up high something is eating them too.
 I know what a Japanese beetle looks like and I haven't seen any of those around. . . so suspicious of earwigs!

 What do I need to add to my soil it said I need.
 Nitrogen, how do I now that?
 How do I lower the ph how low should it be?
 This is in araised garden bed about 30 in high.
 Jerry

-St. Joseph County MI soil test results over 1 year ago
+St. Joseph County MI soil test results almost 2 years ago